 Float fishing rig

+Images of fish supplied VFA and DEPI.
+Haeder Melb Water.
+All other photos and videos shown on the Sugarloaf Reservoir Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Sugarloaf Reservoir Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you believe this location guide is missing key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you

 Rules, regulations and hazards at Sugarloaf reservoir